 The recommendations arising from the latest iteration of the Frequency Risk Control Report (FRCR) which is to be reviewed at least every year.

-NGESO will also review the relevant measures of the System Defence Plan in advance of a substantial change to the configuration of the National Electricity Transmission System.
+NESO will also review the relevant measures of the System Defence Plan in advance of a substantial change to the configuration of the National Electricity Transmission System.
 These measures and how they are assessed are covered in the Test Plan.
 The governance and modification process for the System Defence Plan, System Restoration Plan and Test Plan are detailed in section GC16 of the Grid Code.

 Appendix A: GB Parties within the scope of the System Defence Plan